On this page:

 - early introduction of solids (from around three months) seems to be common, particularly in Māori and Pacific communities.

-12. Are there any other initiatives underway by the Ministry of Health to protect, promote and support breastfeeding in New Zealand?
+11. Are there any initiatives underway by the Ministry of Health to protect, promote and support breastfeeding in New Zealand?

-There is a wide and varied number of strategies, initiatives, and programmes that protect, promote and support breastfeeding.
+There are a number of strategies, initiatives, and programmes that protect, promote and support breastfeeding.

-The relevant strategies are the New Zealand Health Strategy, the New Zealand Disability Strategy, He Korowai Oranga: Māori Health Strategy, the Pacific Health and Disability Action Plan, the Primary Health Care Strategy, Reducing Inequalities – intervention framework and HEAT tool, and the Healthy Eating – Healthy Action strategy and implementation plan.
+The relevant strategies are the New Zealand Health Strategy, the New Zealand Disability Strategy, He Korowai Oranga: Māori Health Strategy, Ala Mo‘ui: Pathways to Pacific Health and Wellbeing 2010–2014, the Primary Health Care Strategy, Reducing Inequalities – intervention framework and the Health Equity Assessment Tool.

 Key policy documents include Food and Nutrition Guidelines for Healthy Pregnant and Breastfeeding Women: A background paper, and Food and Nutrition Guidelines for Healthy Infants and Toddlers (Aged 0–2): A background paper, and the Code in New Zealand.

-Initiatives, providers and programmes include the Baby Friendly Hospital Initiative and Baby Friendly Community Initiative, maternity service providers, Well Child providers, breastfeeding advocacy and support programmes, DHB pregnancy and parenting programmes.
+Initiatives, providers and programmes include the Baby Friendly Hospital Initiative, maternity service providers, Well Child providers, breastfeeding advocacy and support programmes, DHB pregnancy and parenting programmes.

 Breastfeeding is the normal, natural way to feed infants, and is part of laying the foundations for a healthy life from infancy and childhood.
 A substantial body of evidence shows that breastfeeding contributes positively to nutrition, health and wider well-being for babies, mothers and whānau/families.
 For instance, breastfed infants have increased resistance to illnesses, better cognitive development, and reduced risk of a range of conditions including diabetes and obesity.
 Benefits for mothers include protection against postpartum haemorrhaging, and breast and ovarian cancer.